microsoft/microsoft-ui-xaml-specs/README.md

 ### Please DO NOT:

 * provide feedback on spec documents in the ```archive``` folder since those features have already been released.
-Please contribute feedback or suggested changes to docs.microsoft.com instead.
+Please contribute feedback or suggested changes to [docs.microsoft.com](https://docs.microsoft.com/windows/uwp) instead.
-* send use unsolicited PRs that add new specs.
+* send us unsolicited PRs that add new specs.
 To propose a new feature, please follow the WinUI contribution process [described here](https://github.com/Microsoft/microsoft-ui-xaml/blob/master/docs/feature_proposal_process.md) which starts with opening an issue in the WinUI repo:
 https://github.com/Microsoft/microsoft-ui-xaml
 * rely on this repo for final developer documentation.
-Please see docs.microsoft.com.
+Please see [docs.microsoft.com](https://docs.microsoft.com/windows/uwp).

 ### Spec workflow